Road Traffic Accident Claims

 If, however, your road traffic accident claim is not successful, we will have taken your claim at our own risk and we will write our costs off, unless there is a policy of Legal Expenses Insurance in place which insures you against the cost of losing your claim (please see below).

 Legal Expenses Insurance

-This is a policy of insurance which supplements the CFA and protects you against the cost of losing your claim if, for any reason, your road traffic accident claim is unsuccessful.
+This is a policy of insurance which supplements the Conditional Fee Agreement and protects you against the cost of losing your claim if, for any reason, your road traffic accident claim is unsuccessful.

 If you do have the benefit of legal expenses insurance we should be able to deal with your claim under that policy and, even if your insurers try to compel you to use their panel solicitors before court proceedings are issued, they have to allow you freedom of choice of your legal representative when court proceedings are issued.

 If you do not have the benefit of legal expenses insurance we can take out a policy of After the Event Legal Expenses Insurance to protect you against the risk of losing your claim.
 The policy premium is deferred and self-insuring.

 If your claim is ultimately successful we will recover this as part of your claim for legal costs from the Defendant insurers.
 If your claim is unsuccessful and costs are awarded against you then the insurance will cover you for these costs up to a maximum of £100,000.

 What if I'm to blame for the Road Traffic Accident?

 Even if you believe that you were partly to blame for your accident you may still be able to claim some compensation from the insurers of the other vehicle.